Anxiety

 • Stahl, S.M.
 (2021).
 Stahl's Essential Psychopharmacology: Neuroscientific Basis and Practical Applications (5th ed.).
 Cambridge University Press.

 Medical Disclaimer: This article is for educational purposes only and does not constitute medical advice.
-Gabapentin is a prescription medication that should only be started, adjusted, or stopped under the supervision of a qualified healthcare provider.
+Gabapentin is a prescription medication that should only be started, adjusted, tapered, or stopped under the supervision of a qualified healthcare provider.
 While gabapentin is used off-label for anxiety, it is not FDA-approved for this indication.
-Always consult your physician before making changes to your medication regimen.
+Do not change your medication regimen without the prescriber who knows your medical history.
+If you are having suicidal thoughts, thoughts of self-harm, severe worsening anxiety or depression, or a mental health crisis, call or text 988 (Suicide & Crisis Lifeline) or go to your nearest emergency room.
+If you have chest pain, severe shortness of breath, fainting, overdose symptoms, or another medical emergency, call 911.

 About the Author: Canybec Sulayman, PMHNP-BC, brings 19 years of ICU nursing experience across seven specialties at Cedars-Sinai and USC Keck to psychiatric care.
 Board-certified as a Psychiatric-Mental Health Nurse Practitioner, he specializes in diagnostic psychiatry—investigating medical causes of psychiatric symptoms before attributing them to primary mental illness.